 For hikers and nature-lovers a trek through the Koroyanitu National Heritage Park in the Viti Levu highlands is a must.
 Waterfalls, archeological sites, bird-watching and breath-taking views all conspire to keep you rapt as you hike through this beautiful countryside.

 One of the most fascinating sights is the spectacle of the firewalkers of Beqa (pronounced 'Benga').
 This can be witnessed both on Beqa Island itself and in the Pacific Harbour area.
 It is quite something to behold the serenity of the men who step slowly over the burning, white-hot stones and receive no burns or pain whatsoever.

 Suva, on the east coast, is the country's capital and has less island charm and more smog than elsewhere, although it does have libraries, museums and cultural centres, in addition to the interesting colonial architecture.
 Visit the Fiji Museum website.

-Nadi (pronounced 'Nandy') lies on the west coast, 170 km from and opposite Suva by road.
-Don't plan on spending much time here as it really only serves the purpose of a stop-off for international flights to and from Fiji.
+Nadi (pronounced 'Nandy') lies on the west coast of Viti Levu, 170 km from and opposite Suva by road.
+Don't plan on spending much time here as it really only serves the purpose of a stop-off for international flights in and out of the country.

 Suva tops the list in terms of party options, with Victoria Parade becoming a hive of activity at night.
 There are pubs and clubs galore here including trendy dancefloors, the ubiquitous Irish bar, and for those with no sense of good music, a barndance club.